 Sylvie waiting, not knowing what might come next – a profession, a rebuttal.
 Silent seconds passed.
 But rather than intensifying, her expectation eased.
 She realised she needed nothing from him.
 She had ridden this wave and crashed many times before.
-Maybe it was best he leave her to her own devices and that they come back together in December then the storm had passed.
+Maybe it was best he leave her to her own devices and that they come back together in December when the storm had passed.
 She was just about to suggest this when Owen spoke.

 ‘My Mum.
-She used to look herself in her bedroom for days.
+She used to lock herself in her bedroom for days.
 And all I could hear was sobbing and howling.
 Then afterwards she would rejoin the family, transformed for a time, until she needed to do it again.’

 ‘It’s just November.
 That’s my time.
 I don’t know why…’